Free Travel by Leveraging Credit Card Points

 Airline card: in my case, it is United Explorer Card - I’m getting a Priority Boarding (it is important for me to have space in the overhead bin), free check in bag and other goodies.

-Hotel Cards: Marriott Convoy great sign up bonus at the moment and 1 free night each year on your account anniversary
+Hotel Cards: Marriott Bonvoy great sign up bonus at the moment (3 free night certificates worth up to 105,000 points) and 1 free night each year on your account anniversary

 Universal card: Chase Sapphire Preferred for its great current 60,000 sign up bonus, Chase Freedom (5% categories) and no annual fee, Chase Ink Preferred Business (excellent sign up bonus of 80,000 points) 3x points on cable, phone bill and shipping, allows for point transfer to airline partners at 1:1 ratio.

 After receiving 5 cards from Chase, or when denied any of the cards mentioned above, I would apply for: